When you’re spearfishing, shallow water blackout is a real risk.

 Once they’re stable, it’s important to call an end to your spearfishing session, or at the very least have them sit out.
 It took me a full week to recover from my blackout, so listen to your body and don’t try to rush back into it.
 If you’re not fully recovered, your chances of having a follow up blackout are increased exponentially.

 I’d also recommend having a small tank pf pure oxygen on your boat, or in your dive supplies.
 There’s nothing better to revive someone suffering from a shallow water blackout than having them breathe pure oxygen for 10 to 15 minutes.
-I’ve got a small tank we keep filled on the boat just for emergencies like these, and thankfully I’ve not yet had to use it in a real emergency (though it did hold up fantastic in our tests).
+I’ve got a specialized tank of pure oxygen on the boat just for emergencies like these, and thankfully I’ve not yet had to use it in a real emergency (though it did hold up fantastic in our tests).

 Don’t let the risk of shallow water blackout stop your spearfishing